 In most cases, assets neither react in exact opposite nor move in lockstep fashion with each other.
 Typically, one holding will maintain value while another might gain or lose slightly.
 The objective is to be certain you're acquiring securities that can weather a financial storm better than any individual asset: "Don't put all your eggs in one basket" applies to the financial markets.
 When a portfolio includes assets that are not highly correlated with other investments, a portfolio becomes more diversified and wealth is better protected from swings in market conditions.

 Most registered investment advisors are in the business of advising and managing client accounts; they are not in the business of custodying (physically safekeeping) the assets they manage.
-The custody of those accounts should be and typically is handled by an independent, third party custodian.
-Regardless of which mutual fund, ETF, bond or stock you may own, the accounting, reporting and housing of the account which owns those assets is maintained by the custodian.
-As with your personal checking account, your investment asset accounts generate monthly or quarterly reports identifying the investments, transactions and balances.
-Depending upon the custodian (we use Charles Schwab) you probably have round the clock access via internet or 24 hour phone support allowing you to verify and confirm any assets in any of your accounts.
+The custody of those accounts should be and typically is handled by an independent, third-party custodian.
+Regardless of which mutual fund, ETF, bond or stock you may own, the accounting, reporting, and housing of the account which owns those assets is maintained by the custodian.
+As with your personal checking account, your investment asset accounts generate monthly or quarterly reports identifying the investments, transactions, and balances.
+Depending upon the custodian (we use Charles Schwab & Co., Inc., a SEC-registered and FINRA member broker-dealer/custodian), you probably have round-the-clock access via internet or 24-hour phone support allowing you to verify and confirm any assets in any of your accounts.

 Fee-only financial planning is a totally transparent expense; clients of a fee-only financial planner know exactly how much they are paying for the services being rendered.